New Zealand trivia questions are perfect for anyone who wants to learn more about this fascinating country.

 Answer: Jacinda Ardern

-- What name is given to the region of New Zealand where tourists can see movie sets used during filming of Peter Jackson’s “Lord Of The Rings” films?
+- What name is given to the region of New Zealand where tourists can see movie sets used during filming of Peter Jackson’s “Lord of the Rings” films?
 Its name is derived from the kind of people Frodo, Samwise, and Bilbo were.

 Answer: Hobbiton